alexander-grieco/eris-fraud-detector/README.md

 New-news runs a pipeline on the AWS cloud, using the following cluster configurations:

-* three m4.large EC2 instances for Kafka (Confluent platform with KSQL)
+* three m4.large EC2 instances for Kafka (Confluent platform with KSQL and Kafka Connectors)
 * three m4.large EC2 instances for Cassandra
 * one t2.micro EC2 instance to run the Dash front-end application